To Doula or not to Doula? That, is the question

 Our birth experiences stay with us forever

-Mothering the Mother offers a selection of support packages covering conception, birth, breastfeeding, infant feeding and the perinatal period.
+Mothering the Mother offers a selection of support packages covering conception, birth, partner support, breastfeeding, infant feeding and the perinatal period.

 With a trained and qualified Doula, you can expect to receive the following Doula service from Mothering the Mother;